 - In these days of professional social media, when many bilingual Japanese executives, managers, and employees are probably among the 1,350,000+ Japanese who have LinkedIn accounts (and if not, they probably have little interest in changing jobs), just how much value does a massive, probably outdated, internal resume database have?

 - Just how real are the resumes in such a large database?
-By this I am not implying that the resumes are fake, but I guarantee that many of the people in such a database might be retired or happily employed with no interest to change employer.
+By this I am not implying that the resumes are fake, but it’s likely many of the people in such a database might be retired or happily employed with no interest to change employer.

 Before we move on to how your Japanese company can hire its first key position, there is one more depressing (sorry!) statistic to consider: there are around 3,200 foreign company subsidiaries in Tokyo, each of which needs a bilingual executive.
 Lesson 3 of recruiting in Japan?
 Don’t believe any recruitment agency that promises to deliver a great candidate to you within a week.
-If your company is one of the 120 new crypto-currency exchanges trying to recruit experienced bilingual Japanese representative directors and compliance officers in Tokyo, you probably already understand all of the above.
+If your company was one of those 120 crypto-currency exchanges trying to recruit experienced bilingual Japanese representative directors and compliance officers in Tokyo in 2018, you doubtless already understand all of the above.